Pleasant extensions retaining algebraic structure, I: Background definitions and general results

 It is a standard fact that in the category of standard Borel spaces equivalence classes of factors are in bijective correspondence with equivalence classes of globally invariant $\s$-subalgebras under the relation of equality modulo negligible sets.
 A treatment of these classical issues may be found, for example, in Chapter 2 of Glasner~\cite{Gla03}.
 Given a globally invariant $\s$-subaglebra in $\bfX$, a choice of factor $\pi:\bfX\to \bfY$ generating that $\s$-subalgebra will sometimes be referred to as a \textbf{coordinatization} of the $\s$-subalgebra.
 Importantly for us, some choices of coordinatizing factor $\pi$ may reveal some additional structure of the factors more clearly than others.
 For this reason, given one coordinatization $\pi:\bfX \to \bfY$ and an isomorphism $\psi: \bfY \to \bfY'$, we shall sometimes refer to the composition $\psi\circ\pi:\bfX\to \bfY'$ as a \textbf{recoordinatization} of $\pi$.

-More generally, the factor $\pi:(X,\mu,S) \to (Y,\nu,S)$ \textbf{contains} $\psi:(X,\mu,T)\to (Z,\theta,R)$ if $\pi^{-1}(\S_Y) \supseteq \psi^{-1}(\S_Z)$ up to $\mu$-negligible sets.
+More generally, the factor $\pi:(X,\mu,T) \to (Y,\nu,S)$ \textbf{contains} $\psi:(X,\mu,T)\to (Z,\theta,R)$ if $\pi^{-1}(\S_Y) \supseteq \psi^{-1}(\S_Z)$ up to $\mu$-negligible sets.
 It is a classical fact that in the category of standard Borel spaces this inclusion is equivalent to the existence of a \textbf{factorizing} factor map $\phi:(Y,\nu,S) \to (Z,\theta,R)$ with $\psi = \phi\circ\pi$ $\mu$-a.s., and that a measurable analog of the Schroeder-Bernstein Theorem holds: $\pi \simeq \psi$ if and only if a single such $\phi$ may be chosen that is invertible away from some negligible subsets of the domain and target.
-If $\pi$ contains $\psi$ we shall write $\pi \succsim \psi$ or $\psi \precsim \pi$.
+If $\pi$ contains $\psi$ we shall write $\pi \succsim \psi$ or $\psi \precsim \pi$, and shall write $\psi|_\pi$ for a choice of the factorizing map $\phi$.
 It is clear that (up to set-theoretic niceties) this defines a partial order on the class of $\simeq$-equivalence classes of factors of a given system.
 We will extend the above terminology to that of \textbf{coordinatizations} and \textbf{recoordinatizations} of families of factors of a system in terms of the appropriate commutative diagram of isomorphisms.